iLoveCepelinai/4Coast/README.md

 # White background detector
 ## Introduction
-A code for detecting images without white bacground, swapping them with the ones that have it, or warning if white (255,255,255) % in picture is less then threshold.
+A Python code for detecting images without white bacground, swapping them with the ones that have it, or warning if white (255,255,255) % in picture is less then threshold.
 ##
 To do:
 * Make it auto-swap not white images with white;